tylerweng/eden/README.md

 # Eden
 [eden.audio][eden] is your radio personalized.
-Inspired by Pandora, Eden allows users to create their own stations based on artists, songs or genre.
+Inspired by Pandora, Eden allows users to create their own personalized stations based on artists, songs or genre.

 ## Features